Akirapearl/jekyll_blog/_posts/2024-07-07-Day-0-using-Jekyll.markdown

 This is my very first post created for this Github site.

-I have been trying out blog/static sites frameworks for the last couple of days, some of them quite know around the dev communities, like [hugo](https://gohugo.io/), yet i've decided to stick with Jekyll, since i feel it is easier to use and customize (with or without themes).
+I have been trying out blog/static sites frameworks recently, some of them quite know around the dev communities, like [hugo](https://gohugo.io/), yet i've decided to stick with Jekyll, since i feel it is easier to use and customize (with or without themes).